1 Detach from the existing

 # 5 Train verbal connections

 Comparisons, metaphors, similes, and analogies.
-Writers and poets have always used words direct and explicit compare and describe other things, and to make new connections.
+Writers and poets have always used words to directly and explicitly compare and describe other things and make new connections.

 Try using different variations of this to train seeing new connections:

-🧠 Train your ability to make associations by picking a noun and then try to come up with as many compound nouns as possible.
+🧠 Train your ability to make associations by picking a noun and then try to develop as many compound nouns as possible.

-🧠 Experiment with banal ‘jokes’: What do you get when you combine a _____ (book, spoon, cat, book…) with a _____ (car, pea, chair, knive….)?
+🧠 Experiment with banal ‘jokes’: What do you get when you combine a _____ (book, spoon, cat, book…) with a _____ (car, pea, chair, knife….)?
 How might this new combination solve your challenge?

-🧠 Think of alternative uses: how might I use a _____ (book, spoon, cat, book…) to solve _____?
+🧠 Consider alternative uses: how might I use a _____ (book, spoon, cat, book…) to solve _____?

 E.g. Sun + Flower = Sunflower.

-➡️ Flower with a sun attached instead of flower head
+➡️ A flower with a sun attached instead of a flower head

 # 6 Be curious